-a.
+- a.
 Provide watering equipment and an approved water supply before beginning sodding operation.
 Six waterings will be required.
 Allow no more than 1 hour to elapse between laying and initial watering of sod.
 Perform second, third, and fourth waterings at 4 calendar day intervals; and fifth and sixth waterings at weekly intervals.
 Perform waterings unless notified by the Engineer in writing at least 1 calendar day prior to the day watering is to occur.
-A price adjustment will be assessed at a rate of \$200.00 per day for each calendar day that the Contractor fails to complete watering from the day watering is to occur. c.
+A price adjustment will be assessed at a rate of \$200.00 per day for each calendar day that the Contractor fails to complete watering from the day watering is to occur. - b.
+Ensure waterings are sufficient to thoroughly saturate sod, sodbed, and adjacent disturbed areas to a depth of approximately 4 inches. - c.
 Each watering may require a maximum of 100 gallons of water per square.
 Apply water as a spray or dispersion to prevent damage to the sod.
 Complete each watering within a 4 hour period.
 More than one application for each watering may be necessary to provide adequate saturation without runoff.